 Due to the pandemic, most churches and places of worship in New York City have made significant changes to their services.

 In many cases, they now provide virtual services which you can watch and enjoy for free online.

 Even after certain restrictions are lifted, chances are they will require social distancing and the use of a face mask.
 Please keep this in mind before heading out to gospel services in the NYC area.

 The Times Square Church is located in a renovated Broadway Theater in the heart of Midtown Manhattan and is an interdenominational church with members from over 100 nationalities.

-Their Adult Praise Choir (video above) perform 4 times per week.
+Their Adult Praise Choir (video above) performs 4 times per week.
 They minister weekly during the Sunday 10 am and 3 pm services and Tuesday 7 pm prayer service.

 Check their schedule to confirm the times and get further details.

 The Brooklyn Tabernacle’s choir is 40 years old but better than ever.